 You will be surprised to see, just by walking the main street of Viscri how many specialties you can buy: from pickles to mouth-watering jams, all homemade, of course.
 The Transylvanian countryside has amazing food in general, and although recipes might seem similar, each place has something different, a trademark if you will.

 So if you are a foodie and want to try as much traditional food as possible this tour promises amazing food from amazing UNESCO Heritage sites around Transylvania.
 In case you want to stick to Viscri Village you should try:

 1. Viscri 32

-White Barn and Blue House has a beautiful orchard where you can relax while enjoying authentic or reinvented Transylvanian recipes using farm to table ingredients from small producers.
+White Barn and Blue House have a beautiful orchard where you can relax while enjoying authentic or reinvented Transylvanian recipes using farm-to-table ingredients from small producers.
 Reservations are mandatory prior to dining here.

 - Address: Viscri, 32

 All the recipes are traditional according to the Viscri area and the ingredients are mostly from their own garden.
 They prepare each meal just before serving it.

 There are so many incredible places to sleep in Viscri, that it would be impossible to name them!
 However, we have tried a few and we would love to give a few recommendations.
 Remember how we insisted on the fact that there is something truly special about Viscri?

 You might get a little bit confused to see that all guesthouses have peculiar names i.e. the name of the village Viscri and a number similar to a street number, for example, Viscri 125.

 1. Viscri 125